fmmb/myservers-admin-scripts/README.md

 # Giving some previledges to the staff

-Add the following line to /etc/sudoers
+Add the following lines to "/etc/sudoers"

+    %sudopass ALL=(ALL) ALL, !NSHELLS
+    %sudo ALL=NOPASSWD: ALL, !NSHELLS, !NSU
     %staff ALL=NOPASSWD: /usr/bin/ipcs, /bin/kill

+Also add the users to the group, by adding the line of "/etc/group"

+    staff:x:50:ccruz,cecoutinho,jfelicio,rafael,pjp